About this vegan chilaquiles recipe

 What are chilaquiles?

 Chilaquiles (pronounced “chee-lah-KEE-lays”) are deep-fried tortilla chips in Mexican salsa.
-Usually, this authentic Mexican dish is a weekend breakfast and often comes with a side of refried beans.
-In some states, they serve it with a fried egg on top.
+Typically, this authentic Mexican dish is served as a weekend breakfast and often accompanied by a side of refried beans.
+In some states, it is served with a fried egg on top.

 Are chilaquiles and migas the same thing?

-No. But be sure not to get confused between migas and chilaquiles.
-Migas are fried tortilla pieces mixed in with scrambled eggs.
+No. However, be sure not to confuse migas with chilaquiles.
+Migas are fried tortilla pieces mixed with scrambled eggs.
 There is no sauce involved in cooking the Migas.
 On the other hand, salsa is essential in chilaquiles.

 How to make the perfect easy chilaquiles